ChiselD/fcc-hamilton-tribute/README.md

 This is the “Build a Tribute Page” project from freeCodeCamp.com.
 All code is my original creation.

-This project is currently NOT FUNCTIONAL, but you can still preview it here:<br/>
+This project is currently FUNCTIONAL, and you can preview it here:<br/>
 http://htmlpreview.github.io/?https://github.com/ChiselD/fcc-hamilton-tribute/blob/master/index.html

 User Stories: